diypool/diy/docs/SetupACardanoStakePool.md

 ### Managing System
 You should now have NixOS installed on the hardware.
 Now connect to the wireguard network and login to the relay.
 You will be logged in as the `relay` user.
-Become root user and set a password for the `relay` user.
+Become the root user and set a password for the `relay` user.
 Repeat these steps for the block producer node too

 ```sh
 ssh relay